Here For You JH

 The Mountain West region of the United States consistently reports the highest rates of suicide in the country (Pepper, 2017).
 Suicide rates are one of the key indicators of untreated depression.
 Mental health carries a stigma that prevents people from discussing mental health issues and seeking help.

-High-level Process
+Discovery Process

 Visioning the Possibilities